Get your FREE store + Amazon business!

 Get for free

-6 Side Hustles, 5 Losses, 1 Winner: How To Find The Right Side Hustle The Right Way
+6 Side Hustles, 5 Losses, 1 Winner: How To Find The Right One

 Why finding the right side hustle is no longer optional for working-class dads

-For two years Hector told himself the same Friday-night promise: this weekend’s side hustle will be the one.
-Five times that promise died by Sunday.
-The shifts were too long, the gas burned too much, the math always came out wrong by Tuesday morning.
-He could still pay rent.
-He just could not pay rent and start saving and buy Diego a bike.
+For two years Hector made himself the same Friday-night promise: this weekend’s side hustle would be the one.
+Five times it died by Sunday.
+The shifts ran too long, the gas burned too much, and the math always came out wrong by Tuesday.
+He could cover rent.
+He just could not cover rent and save and buy Diego the bike he kept asking about.

 64%